sPranav2/USP-lab/README.md

 # USP-lab
 USP lab practical programs (2022-23)
-each folder has the main .sh file with the problem satement in the file for evaluation by BMS College of Engineering
+each folder has the main .sh file

+for evaluation by BMS College of Engineering
 course code: 20CS5PCUSP
 name: Sai Pranav